magnusa2007/client-Pterodactyl-commandline-interface/README.md

 Get remember web cookie from DevTools under applications Get api from account setting
 You also need the url of the Pterodactyl
+You can also make a bat file with "python main.py {number for your server}"
 ```

 # Commands